Bob Knight: 1979 Pan American Games

 In 1978, Knight was named the head coach of the United States men's national team for the 1979 Pan American Games in San Juan, Puerto Rico.
 The team, which included players such as Isiah Thomas and Ralph Sampson, trained together for more than 50 days and played in a tournament in Italy before arriving in Puerto Rico.
 During the games, Knight led the United States to a 9–0 record, with an average victory of 21.2 points, and gold medal.

-However, his behaviour during the games, where he feuded with referees, officials and made critical comments about Puerto Rico, was heavily criticized, including by the president of the Basketball Federation of Puerto Rico, Arturo C. Gallardo, in a lengthy article in the New York Times.
-During the first game, with the United States leading by 35 points, he was ejected for arguing with referees and in another incident during a practice session, Knight was accused of assaulting the policeman guarding the gymnasium and was arrested.
+However, his behavior during the games, where he feuded with referees, officials, and made critical comments about Puerto Rico, was heavily criticized, including by the president of the Basketball Federation of Puerto Rico, Arturo C. Gallardo, in a lengthy article in the New York Times.
+During the first game, the United States was leading by 35 points, he was ejected for arguing with referees and in another incident during a practice session, Knight was accused of assaulting the policeman guarding the gymnasium and was arrested.
 Both Knight and assistant coach Mike Krzyzewski refuted the policeman's version of the incident, with Krzyzewski stating "It's really unbelievable, the out-and-out lies that are being told.
 It's like my standing here and saying that my name is not Mike Krzyzewski, that it's Fred Taylor."

-Knight was later charged with assault and summoned to appear before a judge but left the island before trial was held and refused to return with Indiana officials further rejecting Puerto Rican's extradition requests.
+Knight was later charged with assault and summoned to appear before a judge, but left the island before trial was held and refused to return with Indiana officials further rejecting Puerto Rican's extradition requests.
 He was later tried in absentia, found guilty and sentenced to a six-month prison term and a 500 dollar fine.
-Following a United States Supreme Court ruling in 1987 that overturned a law which gave state governors the power to reject extradition requests and opened up the possibility of his extradition to Puerto Rico, Knight wrote a letter to the Puerto Rico Olympic Committee, Germán Rieckehoff, apologizing for the incident.
+Following a United States Supreme Court ruling in 1987 that overturned a law which gave state governors the power to reject extradition requests and opened up the possibility of his extradition to Puerto Rico, Knight wrote a letter to the President of the Puerto Rico Olympic Committee, Germán Rieckehoff, apologizing for the incident.
 Rieckehoff "urged the Commonwealth not to consider any further legal action against Knight".

 1984 Summer Olympics

 Despite the controversies, Knight was selected in 1982 to coach the U.S. national team at the 1984 Summer Olympic Games.
 He held a 72 player tryout camp in April 1984 before settling on the 12 man roster which included Michael Jordan, Patrick Ewing, Chris Mullin and Knight's Indiana player and protégé Steve Alford.

-Worries that his behavior would again cause embarrassment during the games turned out to be unfounded and, despite rants and raves at officials, Knight was considered to be on his best behavior.
+Worries that his behavior would again cause embarrassment during the games turned out to be unfounded, and despite rants at officials, Knight was considered to be on his best behavior.
 He led the United States to victory in all eight games and to a gold medal.
 Doing so, Knight joined Pete Newell and Dean Smith as the only three coaches to win an NCAA title, NIT title, and Olympic gold.